documentationfor yFiles for HTML 3.0.0.1

 The blue circle is always drawn in the lower right corner, irrespective of viewport movement or projection

-Since the standard events are using world coordinates, it generally "just works".
-However, depending on the projection used, some considerations need to be taken into account.
+Since the standard events use world coordinates, they generally "just work."
+However, depending on the projection used, there are some considerations to keep in mind.

 Keyboard Navigation

 Shift ⇧+arrow keys and Ctrl+arrow keys focus and select a node in the respective direction.
-Which node is considered to be the next node in this direction can be determined either in world coordinates (default) or in view coordinates.
-For example, if the projection is horizontally mirroring the graph, keyboard navigation would seem to be horizontally inverted in world coordinates.
+The node that is considered the next node in this direction can be determined either in world coordinates (default) or in view coordinates.
+For example, if the projection horizontally mirrors the graph, keyboard navigation would appear to be horizontally inverted in world coordinates.

 // gim is a GraphEditorInputMode or GraphViewerInputMode